PerceptronV/dudocode/README.md

 ## Getting started

 1. Dudocode is built on top of Python.
 If you do not have Python, please download and install it [here](https://www.python.org/downloads/).

 2. Add your Python installation to PATH.

 3. To download and install the latest version of Dudocode, run
     ```shell
     pip install dudocode
     ```

 4. Interact with the `dudo` CLI in terminal.
 See [documentation](#documentation) for help, or try out the examples in [demos](#demos).

+### Notepad++ Integration

+We have created a User Defined Language file to aid you in coding with pseudocode.
+Download [`notepadpp_udl_dudocode.xml`](./notepadpp_udl_dudocode.xml), and import it into Notepad via `Language -> Define your language... -> Import`.
+This language file supports syntax highlighting, code folding, and auto-completion for all of Dudocode's features.
+It's recognised file endings are `.ddo` and `.notcode`.

 ## Demos